 Amazon has a similar marketplace to eBay.
-You advertise your books on their site and hope to tempt people to buy from you.
+You advertise your second-hand items on their site and hope to tempt people to buy from you.
 Your biggest problem here is the plethora of competition.
-Your book may be listed along with many others copies, so to get people to buy, you need to offer them something special.
-Usually, this is price, so it is not uncommon to see expensive books listed for only 1p.
+Your stuff may be listed along with many others identical items, so to get people to buy, you need to offer them something special.
+Usually, this is price, so it is not uncommon to see things listed for dirt cheap.